wmbusmeters/wmbusmeters/README.md

     --exitafter=<time> exit program after time, eg 20h, 10m 5s
-    --format=<hr/json/fields> for human readable, json or semicolon separated fields --json_xxx=yyy always add "xxx"="yyy" to the json output and add shell env METER_xxx=yyy --listenvs=<meter_type> list the env variables available for the given meter type --listfields=<meter_type> list the fields selectable for the given meter type --listmeters list all meter types
+    --format=<hr/json/fields> for human readable, json or semicolon separated fields --json_xxx=yyy always add "xxx"="yyy" to the json output and add shell env METER_xxx=yyy --listenvs=<meter_driver> list the env variables available for the given meter driver --listfields=<meter_driver> list the fields selectable for the given meter driver --listmeters list all meter drivers
-    --listmeters=<search> list all meter types containing the text <search>
+    --listmeters=<search> list all meter drivers containing the text <search>
     --logfile=<file> use this file instead of stdout --logtelegrams log the contents of the telegrams for easy replay --ignoreduplicates=<bool> ignore duplicate telegrams, remember the last 10 telegrams